robtweed/node-mdbm/README.md

 	   git clone git://github.com/robtweed/mdb.git

   Then copy the files *MDB.m* and *MDBMumps.m* from */usr/git/mdb* to */usr/local/gtm/ewd*, overwriting the original versions.

+	    cp /git/mdb/lib/MDB*.m /usr/local/gtm/ewd

+OK!
+That's it all installed.
 You should now be ready to try out node-mdbm!

 ## Testing node-mdbm